threadsmind/pcm-sfx/README.md

 Once you have configured your adsr envelope and your pcm formula, you will want to BUILD your sound.
 This renders your sound to a playable and downloadable WAVE file.

-After rendering your sound you can hit the play arrow to preview!
+After rendering your sound you can hit the play arrow to listen to a preview!

 If everything sounds good you can then hit the download arrow to save a local copy as a WAVE file to your device.